ig3/srf/README.md

   // The interval (seconds) beyond which a card is considered 'mature' "matureThreshold": "21 days",

-  // The window (seconds) in which to average percent correct reviews "percentCorrectWindow": "14 days",
+  // The window (seconds) in which to average Percent Correct reviews "percentCorrectWindow": "14 days",

   // The interval (seconds) between correct factor adjustments